barrelstrength/sprout-docs/docs/multi-site.md

+---
+date: 2018-06-25
+description: The Sprout team is dedicated to making products that support multi-lingual and multi-regional websites.
+---

 # Multi-Site

 The Sprout team is dedicated to making products that support multi-lingual and multi-regional websites.
 We are proud to have customers and contributors from over 25 countries around the world.